ericmasiello/react-redux-presentation/slides.md

 --

 ### Architecture
-* App has many stateless presentational components
+* App has many presentational components
 * App contains a select number of container components that compose the different views
 * Container components wrap many presentational components